 4. Poor logical analysis resulting from:

-failure to distinguish between significant facts in a situation and those that are
+- failure to distinguish between significant facts in a situation and those that are irrelevant or unimportant.

 5. Expression of personal bias, as revealed by statements lifted out of context for purposes of persuasion, assuming too generous or uncritical an attitude towards a person or idea (or being too unfriendly or critical), excessive admiration for the past (sometimes known as the ‘old oaken bucket’ delusion), or an equally unrealistic admiration for the new or contemporary, assuming that all change represents progress.